 Bruno Renzetti

-Bruno Renzetti has a PhD in Law from the University of São Paulo and an LL.M. from Yale Law School, where he collaborates with the Thurman Arnold Project.
-He teaches Competition Law and Regulation at Insper and IBMEC/SP, both in São Paulo.
-Bruno is a licensed attorney in Brazil, experienced in antitrust litigation.
-He also serves as a non-governmental advisor at the International Competition Network.
-His work has been published in Portuguese and English, including in the Yale Law & Policy Review Inter Alia and the World Competition Law and Economics Review.
+Bruno Renzetti has a PhD in Law from the University of São Paulo and an LL.M. from Yale Law School, where he collaborated with the Thurman Arnold Project.
+He serves as Chief of Staff at CADE’s Tribunal and has represented the authority in different international fora, including the OECD.
+Bruno teaches Competition Law and Regulation at Insper, in São Paulo.
+He is a licensed attorney in Brazil and New York, experienced in antitrust litigation.

 The Antitrust Problem of Zero-Rating